pacifics/PassDao/README.md

 - A period to consider or set the proposal is foreseen before each board meeting.

-- The shareholders should vote on contractor proposals as it's the only way to recieve board meeting fees and contractor tokens.

 - The Dao will decide when the shares and contractor tokens can be transfered.

 =